 Eitan is a founding member of the Nadav Merhav Democratic School in Modi’in, which he helped establish in 1999.
 He holds an MA in Management and Public Policy from Ben Gurion University of the Negev, and a BA cum laude in Sociology and Political Science from the Hebrew University of Jerusalem, where he was awarded a Rich Foundation Fellowship for academic achievement.

 Eitan is a recent graduate of the Tavistok Institute of Human Relations – a non-profit organization that deals with organizational research and development and applies approaches and concepts from the social sciences in order to create innovative, effective methods for dealing with core subjects and current issues.

-Yair Segev – Co-Chair & Treasurer of the Board
+Yair Segev – Vice-Chair & Treasurer of the Board

 Yair Segev, a native of Israel, is the New York leader of Escalon Services, a Silicon Valley based service provider that delivers customized and comprehensive solutions for startups and international businesses in the area of finance and accounting, human resources, payroll, benefits and taxation.
 Yair is known within the industry as a business and financial leader who is superlative in developing and delivering strategic plans and execution of company-wide financial policies and procedures.
 Yair holds degrees in Accounting and Economics from Tel Aviv University.